 |Eye colour||Pigmented to Colour of Coat|

 |Common health issues||Cerebellar ataxia, Hip dysplasia, Osteochondritis, Epilepsy, Skin issues and allergies, Ectropion ( Eyelids Roll Outwards ) , Entropion ( Eyelids Folding Inwards ), Bloat/gastric torsion|

 |Other Names||Spinone, Italian Griffon, Italian Wire-haired Pointer, Italian Coarsehaired Pointer, Spinone Italiano|

-Like their Italian ‘hoomans’, these doggies are very sociable and can often found drinking espressos, al fresco, with their friends.
+Like their Italian ‘hoomans’, these dogs are very sociable and can often be found drinking espressos, alfresco, with their friends.
 Okay, the last bit may be a lie, but they do love other dogs and have a true adoration for life!
 They also like to be involved with all aspects of family life, whether that be watching you wash-up or hiking a mountain.
-Because they were bred as retrievers, you will all too often turn around to find your dog has retrieved you a chewed-up shoe or a stick, so it may be best to keep your more expensive items out of site!
+Because they were bred as retrievers, you will all too often turn around to find your dog has retrieved you a chewed-up shoe or a stick, so it may be best to keep your more expensive items out of sight!
 On the other side of things, they are also very docile in nature, which makes them good for families with younger children.
-Italian Spinoni are eager to learn, so teaching them new tricks and skills is a relatively easy task.
-This also means they do really when in dog sport contests, such as obedience and agility!
+Italian Spinone's are eager to learn, so teaching them new tricks and skills is a relatively easy task.
+This also means they do really well when in dog sports contests, such as obedience and agility!